-There’s no denying that technology has revolutionised the way that businesses operate.
+There’s no denying that technology and ways to backup data have revolutionised how businesses operate.
 From collecting enormous amounts of paper with trusted messengers to tracing required information through libraries, life in business where storage is concerned is now much simpler.

-With only a handful of computers capable of storing library size amounts of data, thanks to outlets like data recovery Melbourne, the onus is really on the user to look after their own storage.
+With only a handful of computers capable of storing library size amounts of data, thanks to outlets like Computer Cures data recovery solutions in Melbourne, the onus is really on the user to look after their own storage.
 To top it off, access this data is now needed much faster and in a cost-efficient manner.

 However, it is not entirely without drawbacks.
 The data could be extremely vulnerable in the digital world.
 All it takes is just a single virus (not to mention the acts of theft) to deprive you of all the stockpiles of files, pictures, stats, and so on.